My Favorite Farm Stands (in Southern Vermont)

 Be judicious.
 Always taste as you go, and add a little at a time.
 You can always add more, but fixing something you’ve over-salted is difficult.

-If you want a spoon to scoop your salt, use a mother of pearl or wooden spoon, as salt will corrode metal.
+Salt is corrosive to metal.
+I recommend storing salt in wood, glass, plastic, stone, or ceramic.
+If you want a spoon to scoop your salt, use a mother of pearl or wooden spoon.

-I’m sharing links to items I use in my kitchen and wholeheartedly recommend.
+You can find more of my recommendations on my storefront where I share items I use and wholeheartedly recommend.
 As an Amazon Associate, I may earn a small commission if you click through and purchase.